shaochun/flump/README.md

-# Examples
+# Intro

-Bundle with flash example files for ui creation.
+In this branch some flash example files are created for ui demonstration.

-# [Customized] Creating a movie for Flump (using the examples)
+# Steps

 1. [Install the latest version of Adobe AIR](http://get.adobe.com/air/).
 1. [Install the Flump AIR app](https://bitbucket.org/tconkling/flump-binaries/downloads/flump-exporter.air).